citp/privacy-policy-historical/g/gr/gro/groundreport.com.md

-> *The following text is extracted and transformed from the groundreport.com privacy policy that was archived on 2007-05-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070523045729id_/http%3A//groundreport.com/content.php%3Fsection%3Dprivacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the groundreport.com privacy policy that was archived on 2007-12-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071210223412id_/http%3A//www.groundreport.com/content.php%3Fsection%3Dprivacy) for the most accurate reproduction.*

-# Ground Report Privacy Policy
+# GroundReport

 **Privacy Policy**